opencadc/storage-inventory/minoc/PutTransaction.md

 * content length matches value provided at start (optional)
 * content checksum matches value provided at start (optional)

+Note: where it says Content-MD5 this could/should/will also be the Digest HTTP header.

 ## PUT

 If the caller provides pre-condition metadata with the initial request, the server can